PlanetX-Labs/planetx-labs.github.io/docs/getting-started/intro.md

 The **Data Vault** is an application within the DASSET client application that adds an extra layer of protection for sensitive data, such as pin numbers or crypto wallet keys.
 In addition to your account credentials to access the Data Vault, you also provide a unique password required to access the data stored.

-### 📄 Data de-duplication
+### 📄 File de-duplication

 When copying all of your data from your various devices and clouds to your DASSET-powered Data Hub, you're bound to have multiple copies of the same files.
 Finding and removing the copies can be a tedious task as you may not even know where they are.

 DASSET's built-in de-duplication application allows you to scan your Data Hub for duplicate files, including determining what is or is not considered a duplicate.

-By choosing whether you want files with longer names to be kept, such as "20240502_1.jpg" vs. "20240502.jpg", or by time and date, you have control over which files are selected by the default "Smart Choice" of files for deletion.
-Additionally, you are able to review the files before deletion, to ensure you're choosing the correct file.
+Learn how the [File De-duplication](../features/de-duplication.md) works.

 ### 🗑️ Recycle Bin

 Accidentally delete a file when using de-duplicating your files?
 No worries as DASSET includes a Recycle Bin which keeps your deleted files for 30 days, so you have ample time to restore those inadvertant deletions.

+Learn how the [Recycle Bin](../features/recycle.md) works.

 ### 🎉 And much more